mctools/simplebuild/doc/source/install.rst

 To use it, you must first install conda.
-Instructions for how to do that is beyond the scope of the present documentation, but in general this can be done in a variety of ways, (installing Miniforge, Miniconda, Anaconda, or even via Homebrew).
+Instructions for how to do that is beyond the scope of the present documentation, but in general this can be done in a variety of ways (installing Miniforge, Miniconda, Anaconda, or even via Homebrew).
 If you don't have conda installed already and do not have any other reason for a preference, we would recommend to use `Miniforge
 <https://github.com/conda-forge/miniforge>`_ since it is light-weight and